GuillemBagur/defib/README.md

 The colors:
 Light green (#00FF8C): this color is usually associated with hope and calm.
 I think both emotions can help in the stressful situation of a heart attack.

 Yellow (#FFF714): I chose this color because I think it combines perfectly with the green I used.
-This color combination is usually used by Feid, a singer that I like and sometimes I listened to while creating the app.

 <h2>How to access to the webapp</h2>